The following describes the steps in setting up a new EC2 instance. We recommend running Red5 Pro on Ubuntu linux.

 - Click Launch Instance to create a new EC2 instance

-- Select the latest Ubuntu 16.04 Server from the AMI quickstart list (Note: we suggest that you choose ubuntu over the Amazon Linux AMI because the latter does not support all of the libraries needed for some Red5 Pro functionality).
+- Select the latest Ubuntu 20.04 LTS Server (x86) from the AMI quickstart list (Note: we suggest that you choose ubuntu over the Amazon Linux AMI because the latter does not support all of the libraries needed for some Red5 Pro functionality).

 Continue through the setup options with most of the default settings, and these specifics:

-t2.medium will be able to support minimal testing, while c4.xlarge (suggested both for number of CPUs and network performance) will support most live production streaming implementations.
-Note that
+- Instance Type: The t2.medium VM type will be able to support minimal testing - however, because they do not have dedicated CPUs you may see issues.
+The c5.xlarge (suggested both for number of CPUs and network performance) will support most live production streaming implementations.

 WebRTCuses more memory and CPU than